ehmicky/Notes/README.md

 This repository contains notes I took from reading the documentation of diverse tools.

-This is intended only for my own usage, as it uses personal notation shortcuts.
+This is intended only for my own usage, as it uses personal notation shorthands.